-Barrister's is a non-profit bookstore supporting the students, faculty and staff of Vermont Law School.
+Barrister's is a non-profit bookstore supporting the students, faculty and staff of Vermont Law and Graduate School.

 Barrister's held its grand opening in September 1974 and began supplying students with textbooks, hornbooks, review materials, and office supplies.
 Student volunteers and their spouses operated the store.
 Flexible weekend and weekday hours were established in an attempt to accommodate students' needs.